dave-ai/International-Astronautical-Congress-LaTeX-template/README.md

 ## Change logs
 - 2021/12/13 First release
 - 2024/05/03 Updated example file
+- 2025/07/21 Fixed bug when switching the corresponding author

 ## General info
 This template results as a branch of the GitHub repository: